For competitive motor insurance no-one will try harder than us to find you the best deal, no... Find out more...

 How to Register

 In most towns, registration for the Empadronmiento must be made in person at the town hall or neighbourhood administrative office (Junta Municipal).
 In some areas registration can be made online.
+Obtaining the Certificado de Empadronamiento is a fairly quick and easy process.

 The documents required to register include: